rwxrob/zet/docs/1961/README.md

 🌴 Served Mormon mission to French West Indies (Martinique, Guadeloupe, St. Martin).
 I was made Assistant to the President and flew all over (Barbados, etc.) Loved it even though I lost my faith.
 I read shit in church history about black people that made me vomit.
 I never got over it.
 That was the beginning of the end.
 Lots of stories though, if I'm drunk enough.

 🏫 I graduated Brigham Young University (BYU) with Russian Language degree, partial Honors, and just shy of a minor in French and Computers and Linguistics.
 I was there >6 years, worked 3 jobs concurrently: language lab, French/Russian instructor, bike shop mechanic, language/culture instructor and Resident Assistant at Mormon Missionary Training Center.

+"Clearly, you have a talent for educating people in tech. … After [this] success, I suspect the review team will be even more interested in picking up one or two of your students.
+We've had a lot of very bright interns from some of the top universities in the country and [your community member] was right in the mix with the best of them."
+(InfluxDB)